Yuliang-Liu/Curve-Text-Detector/README.md

 ## Citation
 If you find our method or the dataset useful for your research, please cite

 ## Requirement
 1. Clone this repository.
-2. cd ./lib make
+2. cd ROOT/caffe/  and compile.
+(ROOT is where root directory of this repository)
-3. cd ./caffe/  and compile.
+3. cd ROOT/lib make
 4. pip install shapely.
 (Enable computing polygon intersection.)